 - An Intel processor with VT-x and EPT technology.

-Ensure the VM is in stopped state before you Enable Nested Virtualization.
+Ensure the VM is in a stopped state before you Enable Nested Virtualization.
 You can disable nested virtualization using the same wizard page.

 Migration of VMware VMs (EFI-based VM) to Hyper-V Generation 2 VM

-As part of VMM 1711 release, the Convert Virtual machine wizard enables this migration based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately:
+As part of the VMM 1711 release, the Convert Virtual machine wizard enables this migration based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately:

-- BIOS based VMs are migrated to Hyper-V VM Generation 1
+- BIOS-based VMs are migrated to Hyper-V VM Generation 1

-- EFI based VMs are migrated to Hyper-V VM Generation 2
+- EFI-based VMs are migrated to Hyper-V VM Generation 2

 Please note that VMM PowerShell can also be used to convert VMware VMs.